kiliconsult/jasync/README.md

 }
 ```

 Register the worker on an environment.
-Here we choose the memory environment, but this could also be
+Here we choose the memory environment, but this could be
-the RabbitMQ environment:
+any environment:
 ```java
 void initialize() throws JAsyncException {
    AsyncEnvironment asyncEnvironment = new MemoryAsyncEnvironment();